Where We Be

 The main doors depict important events from the Old Testament and New Testament

-The second floor of the church is more ornate, suggesting the glory that can come from simple beginnings
+The second floor of the church is more ornate, suggestive of the glory that can come from simple beginnings

 Stained glass and dramatic paintings depict a triumphant Jesus

-nation.
-The one from Japan (right), for instance, depicts them in kimonos with oriental features.
-The one at left is from the U.S. and the middle from Hungary.
+kimonos with oriental features.
+The one at left is from the U.S., and the middle one is from Hungary.

 The statue at left is from India, the mosaic in the middle from Brazil, and the statue at right from China